Budgeting for kitchen installation costs in 2025? Here's what to set aside

 - Tiler - £300

-If, however, you choose to purchase a supply and fit option from a kitchen retailer, you should find that all these elements are included and will be managed for you.
+If, however, you choose to purchase a supply and fit option from a kitchen retailer, you may find that some or all of the extra elements are included for you – but don't assume they are included as standard.

 Which factors affect kitchen installation costs?

-- How good the existing floor and wall finishes are
+- How good are the existing floor and wall finishes?

-- If there are hard to cut surfaces or unusual shapes to work around
+- Are there hard to cut surfaces or unusual shapes to work around?

 How to save on kitchen installation costs